Tips for reducing call centre sick leave

 From leadership, technology solutions and a focus on your culture, following these steps will go a long way to reducing sick leave in your call centre and improving your employee engagement in the process.

-Top ten tips for reducing sick leave in your call centre
+Top ten tips for reducing absenteeism in your call centre

 1. Give staff advanced notice of their shifts

 Schedule shifts in advance as far as practical.

 It’s not uncommon for centres to provide a minimum of 3 -6 weeks notice for shift days and times.

 Knowing when are where they have to work enables agents to plan ahead for any other external activities and appointments they need to undertake.